 “At the beginning … the idea was to have a society with the object of recording South African vernacular architecture, not just the Cape Dutch – the fantastic stuff – but also the simpler things, to study it and to create real interest in it … not just to go on Saturday excursions to drink tea and look at something interesting … but to really learn something while on an outing.”

 “Information isn’t forced upon people, but with the services of capable people who see what other people can’t, and out of their shared knowledge … we have built a corpus of valuable information.”

 “The object was to have outside people develop a really keen interest … assimilate information in a very casual sort of way … always with the idea that the members themselves should get to know something about vernacular architecture”

-EXTRACT FROM PRESIDENT MARY FLOYD’S AGM ADDRESS, March 2010
+EXTRACT FROM FORMER PRESIDENT MARY FLOYD’S AGM ADDRESS, March 2010

 Slow Down the Philistines … and … The Destruction by Opulence

 “The teacher André van Graan once told me of his surprise at the lack of sensible reaction from architecture students who were asked what they would do to provide shelter in the middle of the veld with nothing and no one to help them.

 I remembered a tale, said to be true, about two ex-soldiers arriving in the Addo valley shortly after the First World War in about 1919.
 They had come to claim the land which had been allocated to them in the new settlement.
 They found shelter by digging a trench and roofing it with a discarded sheet of corrugated iron.